 While in Oregon, transfer taxes are usually non-existent, if you do live in the Washington County area, know that transfer taxes are paid as part of the closing costs.

 If you are on a tight budget and concerned about shelling out more money to pay for the transfer tax, you can consider modifying the asking price for your home.
 By lowering the asking price slightly, your transfer tax will also be reduced.

-Another consideration to examine is even though transfer taxes are typically split between buyer and seller, you can use transfer tax as leverage in cost negotiations.
+Another consideration to examine is using transfer tax as leverage in cost negotiations.